hvianna/audioMotion-analyzer/README.md

 *Available since v3.0.0*

-When *true*, the gradient will be split so both channels have the same colors.
-If set to *false*, each channel will get a different part of the gradient.
+When *true*, the gradient will be split between both channels, so each channel will have different colors.
+If *false*, both channels will use the full gradient.

 This option has no effect if [`stereo`](#stereo-boolean) is set to *false*.

-Defaults to **true**.
+Defaults to **false**.

 ### `stereo` *boolean*